Alipsa/gade/README.md

 ```
 JAVA_OPTS is a special variable to add system properties (-D values) to java starting up.

-On Windows, you can run in java instead of javaw (so you can see the console) by setting the JAVA_CMD variable
+On Windows, you can run Grade in java instead of javaw (so you can see the console) by setting the JAVA_CMD variable
 in the env.cmd i.e:
 ```shell
 SET JAVA_CMD=java